 Make an appointment to be tested.
 If you're asymptomatic, you can schedule an appointment online to be screened for STIs by an RN.
 RNs generally have more availability so they can more readily provide testing at a day and time that fits your schedule.

-Campus Health offers testing for the following STIs/STDs:
+Campus Health offers STIs/STD testing for:

 - Human Immunodeficiency Virus (HIV)